blaqkube/mysql-operator/docs/developers/modify-agent.md

 The `mysql-agent` is an OpenAPI 3.0 API that is used by the MySQL operator to interact with the MySQL database.
 It is attached to each instances as a sidecar and has access to the latest mysql tools.
+The

 ## How to modify the mysql-agent API?